ErenBalkis/youtube-video-downloader/README.md

 <div align="center">

-# 🎬 YouTube Downloader
+# 🎬 YouTube Video Downloader

-**A sleek, modern YouTube downloader that runs as a local desktop application.**
+**A sleek, modern YouTube video downloader that runs as a local desktop application.**

 Download YouTube videos in MP4 or extract audio as MP3 — with a single click from your desktop.